Noblitt-JC-936/Noblitt-JC-936/README.md

-# Hellow World, I'm Jonathan
+# Hello World, I'm Jonathan
 Aspiring IT professional and future programmer with hands-on experience in Linux, Windows, programming, automation, PC building, and networking.

 - **Certification:** CompTIA Tech+ (earned May 9) · Network+ (in progress)